susam/emfy/README.md

 Line-by-Line Explanation
 ------------------------

-This section explains the [`.emacs`] file provided here line-by-line.
+This section explains the [`init.el`] file provided here line-by-line.

 ### Tweak UI

-The first few lines in our [`.emacs`] merely tweak the Emacs user interface.
+The first few lines in our [`init.el`] merely tweak the Emacs user interface.
 These are of course not essential for using Emacs.
 However, many new Emacs users often ask how to customize the user interface to add a good color scheme and make it look minimal, so this section indulges a little in customizing the user interface.

-Here is a line-by-line explanation of the UI tweaks in [`.emacs`]:
+Here is a line-by-line explanation of the UI tweaks in [`init.el`]:

   - When Emacs runs in a GUI window, by default, it starts with a menu bar, tool bar, and scroll bar.
 Many (but not all) users like to